West Nickel Mines School shooting: Amish community response

 On the day of the shooting, a grandfather of one of the murdered Amish girls was heard warning some young relatives not to hate the killer, saying, "We must not think evil of this man".
 Another Amish father noted, "He had a mother and a wife and a soul and now he's standing before a just God".
 Jack Meyer, a member of the Brethren community living near the Amish in Lancaster County, explained: "I don't think there's anybody here that wants to do anything but forgive and not only reach out to those who have suffered a loss in that way but to reach out to the family of the man who committed these acts".

 A Roberts family spokesman said an Amish neighbor comforted the Roberts family hours after the shooting and extended forgiveness to them.
-Amish community members visited and comforted Roberts' widow, parents, and parents-in-law.
+Amish community members visited and comforted Roberts' widow, parents and parents-in-law.
 One Amish man held Roberts' sobbing father in his arms, reportedly for as long as an hour, to comfort him.
-The Amish have also established a charitable fund for the family of the shooter.
-About 30 members of the Amish community attended Roberts' funeral, and Marie Roberts, the widow of the killer, was one of the few outsiders invited to the funeral of one of the victims.
+The Amish also established a charitable fund for the family of the shooter.
+About 30 members of the Amish community attended Roberts' funeral.
+Marie Roberts, the widow of the killer, was one of the few outsiders invited to the funeral of one of the victims.

-Marie Roberts wrote an open letter to her Amish neighbors thanking them for their forgiveness, grace, and mercy.
+Marie Roberts wrote an open letter to her Amish neighbors, thanking them for their forgiveness, grace, and mercy.
 She wrote, "Your love for our family has helped to provide the healing we so desperately need.
 Gifts you've given have touched our hearts in a way no words can describe.
 Your compassion has reached beyond our family, beyond our community, and is changing our world, and for this we sincerely thank you."
-The Amish do not normally accept charity, but because of the extreme nature of the tragedy, donations were accepted.
+The Amish do not normally accept charity; still, because of the extreme nature of the tragedy, donations were accepted.
 Richie Lauer, director of the Anabaptist Foundation, said the Amish community, whose religious beliefs prohibit them from having health insurance, will likely use the donations to help pay the medical costs of the children who were hospitalized.

 Some commentators criticized the quick and complete forgiveness with which the Amish responded, arguing that forgiveness is inappropriate when no remorse has been expressed, and that such an attitude risks denying the existence of evil, while others were approving.
 Donald Kraybill and two other scholars of Amish life noted that "letting go of grudges" is a deeply rooted value in Amish culture, which remembers forgiving martyrs including Dirk Willems and Jesus himself.
-They explained that the Amish willingness to forgo vengeance does not undo the tragedy or pardon the wrong, but rather constitutes a first step toward a future that is more hopeful.
+They explained that the Amish willingness to forgo vengeance does not undo the tragedy or pardon the wrong but rather constitutes a first step toward a future that is more hopeful.